ecosensors/EcoBoard/examples/07_anemometer/README.md

 You can play with the [example file](https://github.com/ecosensors/EcoAnemo/blob/main/examples/calibration.ino) of the EcoAnemo library to calibrate the wind direction sensor.
 While calibrating the sensor, do not forget to update the first colum of the [WDdirection array](https://github.com/ecosensors/EcoAnemo/blob/main/EcoAnemo.h#L24) with the measured values.

-All should work fine, but feel free to report errors or improvement. :)
+All should work fine :)

+Feel free to collaborate and share suggestions for improvement